yosoufe/FEND/p3-weather-journal-app/README.md

 This project requires you to create an asynchronous web app that uses Web API and user data to dynamically update the UI.

 ## Instructions
+To install dependencies run `npm install` in terminal in this folder.

 This will require modifying the `server.js` file and the `website/app.js` file.
 You can see `index.html` for element references, and once you are finished with the project steps, you can use `style.css` to style your application to customized perfection.

 ## Extras